-At Farnborough Grange Nursery & Infant School, reading is at the heart of our curriculum.
+At Farnborough Grange, reading is at the heart of our curriculum.
 We recognise the importance of developing a love of reading within our children and the benefits that it has on their progress across the curriculum.
-As a staff team, we work hard to regularly come up with initiatives that promote a love of reading.
+As a staff team, we are constantly seeking ways innovative ways that promote a love of reading.

 Across the school, we hold half termly author days where we immerse children in a range of texts by some of our best loved authors.
 Children are given the opportunity to focus in on texts within class and they take part in exciting learning activities.
 We also hold whole school shared reads where children can choose which text they would like to listen to.
 One of their favourite things is reading in weird and wonderful places around the school, such as the staff room and the office!